Kompany (musician)

-Kyle Hagberg, better known by his stage name Kompany, is a Los Angeles-based dubstep producer.
-He is known for his releases on the British record label Never Say Die, including his Revolt, New Reign, and Metropolis extended plays and his various collaborations with other Never Say Die artists.
+Kyle Hagberg (born October 3, 1991), better known by his stage name Kompany, is a Los Angeles-based dubstep producer and DJ.
+He is known for his releases on the British record label Never Say Die Records, including his Revolt, New Reign, and Metropolis extended plays and his various collaborations with other Never Say Die artists.

 Early life

 Hagberg first began DJing after watching American electronic music producer Skrillex play at the Hard Summer music festival in 2011.
 Before starting his career in electronic music, Kyle was a drummer, but after becoming more engrossed in his hobby, he started to neglect drumming and instead chose to pursue electronic music.
 Although music production was just a hobby, he made the decision to study at Icon Collective, a Music school based in Los Angeles.
 A month after graduating, he began working full-time as a sound designer at sample and preset company Cymatics.fm.

 Career

 2016: "Sice" and "After All"

 On June 3, 2016, Hagberg collaborated with Detroit-based dubstep producer G-Rex to release "Sice" on record label Brednbutter as a free digital download.
 Charles Dylan of EDM Sauce wrote that the song is a "bass infused trap banger that shows both of the producers good sides and gets me excited to hear new music by both camps because this track is so dope."

 On December 19, American DJ duos Slander and YOOKiE released a remix extended play of their song "After All" on Never Say Die.
 The extended play consisted of remixes from various artists including a remix by Hagberg and American dubstep producer Wooli, of which, Run the Trap's Max Chung wrote that the remix maintained what people loved about the original, complimenting the "stellar sound design or crystal clear mixing."